Newton of Kinkell

-Newton of Kinkell is a scattered crofting township, along with Newton of Ferintosh in Dingwall, Black Isle, Ross-shire, Scottish Highlands and is in the Scottish council area of Highland.
+Newton of Kinkell is a hamlet in Dingwall, Black Isle, Ross-shire, Scottish Highlands and is in the Scottish council area of Highland.

 Newton of Ferintosh is another crofting township, which lies directly to the east of Newton of Kinkell.
-The village of Conon Bridge is 2 miles northwest of Newton of Kinkell and 2 miles northeast of Muir of Ord.
+The village of Conon Bridge is 2 mi northwest of Newton of Kinkell and 2 mi northeast of Muir of Ord.